SD › Toronto with Kids

 Hot Tip number one: if you intend to do at least 3 of the first five attractions, get yourself a Toronto City Pass.
-It allows you to visit all 5 of these attractions within a 9 day period for way less than if you were buying tickets individually.
-It’s $59 US for adults and $39 US for kids as of April 2010.
+It allows you to visit all 5 of these attractions within a 9-day period for way less than if you were buying tickets individually.
+It’s US$ 77.65 for adults and US$ 52.88 for kids as of January 2021.

 1. CN Tower (and Rogers Centre)

 O.K., this is the numero uno tourist attraction in Toronto and although it is no longer the world’s tallest tower (thank you Dubai!), it’s still pretty cool.
 If you’re buying tickets, the Look Out + Glass Floor is all you need.
 Skip the Sky Pod (takes you a little higher, but in my humble opinion it’s not worth it).
 All the other ticket packages are ways to wring a few more bucks out of you.
 If you have lots of disposable cash, go nuts.
 Anyhoo, you get to take a super fast glass elevator up to the observation level and the brave of heart can walk on the glass floor that allows you to see all the way to the ground.
 Special tips: going just before sunset is a great time to go up and enjoy the city changing over from day to night.
 Also, if you happen to be in town during the Canadian National Exhibition, the tower is a great place to watch the air show which happens on Labour day week-end (first weekend in September) in the afternoons.
 The CN tower is the next door neighbor of the Rogers Centre (formerly the Sky Dome), so if you have a sports fan with you, you can catch a baseball or football game and do the CN tower in the same day.
 If there’s a ball game on and the Rogers Centre roof is open, you can peek in from the top of the CN tower.

 2. Casa Loma